 We can read that we are fearfully and wonderfully made (Psalm 139:14), but can anyone write the book that will exhaust the ways in which we are?

 Here’s my personal favourite: Jesus’ blood cleanses sin.
 How did Jesus’s physical blood sprinkle the tabernacle in heaven?
 We believe that it did, but how?
-We have utterly, zero idea (verses on Jesus’ blood here).
+Modernist theology has utterly, zero explanation.

 What I’m reaching for is humility.
-That we be humbled by the fact that we already know that God is beyond us, so should it offend or even surprise us if He chose to communicate with us through symbols?
-(Massive leap, I know.
-Stay with me).
+If we are humbled by the fact that God is utterly beyond us, should it offend or even surprise us if He chose to primarily communicate with us through symbols?

 Does it shift our sense of security to imagine that even our physical bodies, or the composure of the universe could all be symbols pointing to the Objective Reality of God (who He is, His nature, and the nature of what He has created)?